mananmehtaxc/ai-agent-scrape-gpt/README.md

 ## 🚀 Project Name: **AI Agent ScrapeGPT**

-*A Chat-Aware RAG Agent Built from URLs Using Google Gemini Model*
+* AI-powered agent that extracts content from websites and enables users to summarize, analyze, and interact with the data through a conversational interface powered by Large Language Models (LLMs).
+A Chat-Aware RAG Agent Built from URLs Using Google Gemini Model*

 ---
 ### Generic Project Setup